The Tall Stranger (film): Plot

 Former Union soldier Ned Bannon is shot in his side and left for dead while returning home at the end of the Civil War.
 He wakes up in a wagon several days later.
 The wagon belongs to widow Ellen, who with her son Will, is part of a wagon train of Confederate homesteaders.
 The settlers are concerned that whoever shot Bannon might return to finish the job.
 Some, Pagones in particular, are also ill-disposed to a Yankee.
 When questioned Bannon tells them that just before he was shot he had spotted a small mob of cattle and some drovers.
 The only thing he remembers about his attacker was some fancy spurs and his gold-plated rifle.

 The settlers are heading for California but Bannon tells them there is no trail past Bishop's Valley where he is headed.
 Mort Harper and his friend Purcell claim the trail was broken a year earlier and Bannon wouldn't know that as he has been away from the area since the war started.
 In private he tells Ellen that Hardy Bishop would never let anyone through his land and that he is sure that Harper's know that.
 He also says that Bishop is his half-brother, and he, Bannon, would be even less welcome than the settlers.

-At Bishop's ranch, some of his hands returning after unsuccessfully trailing some cattle rustlers.
+At Bishop's ranch, some of his hands return after unsuccessfully trailing some cattle rustlers.
 They also tell him about the approaching wagon train and that there was man in a Union officer's uniform with them.
 Bishop thinks the Union officer may be Bannon, who he blames for failing to prevent the execution of his son, who was a member of Quantrill's Raiders.
 The settlers arrive in Bishop's Valley which Harper says has plenty of land that is free for the taking.
 Bannon disagrees.
 Harper tries to convince the settlers to settle in the valley rather than heading for California.
 He claims the valley is government land and they can handle Bishop if he causes trouble.
 Bannon tells the settlers there will be a lot of widows.
 Harper and Purcell force Bannon to leave the settler's camp at gunpoint.
 He heads for Bishop's ranch.